 Lea founded New England Review in 1977 and edited it until 1989.
-Of his twelve previous poetry collections, Pursuit of a Wound was one of three finalists for the 2001 Pulitzer Prize for poetry.
+Of his fifteen previous poetry collections, Pursuit of a Wound was one of three finalists for the Pulitzer Prize for poetry.
 The preceding volume, To the Bone: New and Selected Poems, won the 1998 Poets’ Prize.
-In 1989, Lea also published the novel A Place in Mind with Scribner, soon to be re-issued in paper by Red Hen Press.
-The author’s longtime fascination with upper New England and its vanishing traditions is recorded in A North Country Life: Tales of Woodsmen, Waters and Wildlife, (Skyhorse Publishing, 2012).
+In 1989, Lea also published the novel A Place in Mind with Scribner, and it will soon be re-issued by Downeast Books.
+The author’s longtime fascination with upper New England and its vanishing traditions is recorded in A North Country Life: Tales of Woodsmen, Waters and Wildlife, originally published in 2012 and recently presented in a new edition by Skyhorse Books.

-Lea has received fellowships from the Rockefeller, Fulbright and Guggenheim Foundations, and has taught at Dartmouth, Yale, Wesleyan, Vermont and Middlebury Colleges, as well as at Franklin College in Switzerland and the Eotvos Lorand University in Budapest.
+Lea has received fellowships from the Rockefeller, Fulbright and Guggenheim Foundations, and over 43 years taught at Dartmouth, Yale, Wesleyan, Vermont and Middlebury Colleges, as well as at Franklin College in Switzerland and the Eotvos Lorand University in Budapest.
 His stories, poems, essays and criticism have appeared in The New Yorker, The Atlantic, The New Republic, The New York Times, Sports Illustrated and many other periodicals, as well as in more than fifty anthologies.
-He lives in Newbury, Vermont, and is active both in literacy efforts (Central Vermont Adult Basic Education, Inc.) and in conservation (Downeast Lakes Land Trust).
+He lives in Newbury, Vermont, and has been highly active both in adult literacy efforts and in conservation.

-Lea has been described as “a man in the woods with his head full of books, and a man in books with his head full of woods.”
-His affection for story, moreover, an affection derived in no small measure from men and women elders in New England, colors his poetry, just as a relish for the musical properties of the word colors his prose.
-His lifelong passion for the natural world informs almost his every utterance.
+Lea’s affection for story, whatever his genre, derived in no small measure from men and women elders in New England, colors his writing, and his lifelong passion for the natural world informs almost his every utterance.

 HERE Trailer & Reading